bittersoftware/webdriverjs-ryanair/README_.md

 2. Access [Cucumber Reports](https://reports.cucumber.io/)
 3. Login with GitHub
 4. Create a collection
-5. Get the `CUCUMBER_PUBLISH_TOKEN` provied in the webpage
+5. Get the `CUCUMBER_PUBLISH_TOKEN` provided in the webpage
-6. Create a `CUCUMBER_PUBLISH_TOKEN` virtual enviroment with given token as value.
+6. Create a `CUCUMBER_PUBLISH_TOKEN` virtual environment with given token as value.
 7. All tests run will be automatically published

 See example [here](https://reports.cucumber.io/reports/3b1fd8aa-6fb2-451c-9be5-68e901dfea2e)